IBM/maximo-labs/MkDocs/monitor_managed_gw_modbus_9.1/docs/prereqs.md

 1. A computer with a Chrome or Firefox browser and internet connectivity.

 2. User access to a Maximo Application Suite environment that can create a managed gateways in Monitor.
 This require:</br>
-o Your user must have access to Monitor and the IoT Tool</br>
+o Your user must have access to Maximo Monitor</br>
 o Your user must have administrator access to Maximo Application Suite.</br>
-Your Exercise facilitator should have provided you with the information on your access.

 3. An IBM ID.
 If you don't have an IBM ID you can get one [here](https://www.ibm.com/account/reg/signup?){target=_blank}:<br>
 o Click `Login to MY IBM` button<br>